juergenweb/FrontendForms/README.md

 This validation checks if an uploaded file is of one of the allowed extensions.
 It takes the value of
 $_FILES['name'] and extracts the extension.
 If the extension is not in the array of allowed extensions, an error message will be displayed.
 Returns true if the file's type is among the allowed file types, otherwise false.

+Important note: The *allowedMimeTypes* validation rule should be used instead of this validation rule in most cases.
+See the [allowedMimeTypes description](#allowedMimeTypes) above for more information.

 First parameter: validation name / Second parameter: array of allowed file extensions